We are delighted to confirm the following keynote speakers for the 9th International Self-Determination Theory Conference 2026.

 Ghent University, Belgium

-Title: Understanding the pains and pleasures of parenthood through the lens of SDT
+Title: Understanding the pains and pleasures of parenthood through the lens of SDT.

 Professor Erika Patall